 If the popular Wieliczka Salt Mine is on the family agenda, consider the Miner’s Route, which is more interactive and fun than the traditional tourist route.

-Then of course there are the multitude of less cultural and more entertaining attractions which appeal to teens, like Escape Rooms, the Arcade Museum, Pinball Museum, Lost Souls Alley haunted house and GoJump trampoline park.
+Then of course there are the multitude of less cultural and more entertaining attractions which appeal to teens, like the Museum of Illusions, Escape Rooms, the Arcade Museum, Pinball Museum, Lost Souls Alley haunted house and GoJump trampoline park.

 2) Try some alternative transportation.Teens like exploring, but they will also start complaining about having to walk after exactly 300 metres, no matter the distance left to go.
 They love the freedom of personal transport, so try renting a bike, Segway or even scooter to explore the city.
 Or consider a river cruise or kayak rental.